siva-nagendra/torrento/README.md

 ## Getting Started 🛠

-These instructions will help you set up and run Torronto on your machine.
+These instructions will help you set up and run Torrento on your machine.

 ### Prerequisites